 Excess personal liability coverage for firearms owners is available, though typically only through membership in a firearms association.

-Acts that are intended or expected to cause harm are also generally excluded, though some policies will provide coverage in cases for which bodily injury or property damage results from the use of “reasonable force” by an insured to protect persons or property.
+Acts intended or expected to cause harm are also generally excluded from coverage, though some policies will cover cases for which bodily injury or property damage results from the use of “reasonable force” by an insured to protect persons or property.
 “Self-defense” coverage for firearms owners is available, though rarely found.

 State: In 2013, a handful of states (California, Connecticut, Hawaii, Maryland, Massachusetts and New York) introduced legislation that would mandate the purchase of gun liability insurance after the Newtown, Connecticut, school shooting.
 These laws were designed to assure that gun owners had liability insurance.
 None was enacted.